samuelAle/samuelAle.github.io/src/content/pragmaticrepo.md

 ### build.gradle

 Specific to my java example, gradle is the build-system in use here.

-Dependencies are declared in this file
+Dependencies are declared in this file.

 > check out the new [dependency locking feature](https://docs.gradle.org/current/userguide/dependency_locking.html)

 ### infra

-This directory holds the definition files for the underlying infrastructure that this service needs
+This directory holds the definition files for the underlying infrastructure that this service needs.
 For example, if you arre using terraform as the definition language to manage your AWS resources, you may have:

 ```default